I love Playa Blanca and its perfect all year round sun. I love the feral cats of the island and here I share my love of the cats and island.

 I cannot recommend Barneys bar enough.
 This is a bar above the Papagayo Commerical Centre in Playa Blanca and it faces the beach.
 Barney is the guitar player and singer and I can honestly say is a lovely man.
 His singing and guitar playing never fails to get everybody singing and dancing along.
 He will even do song requests and I can guarantee a good night when Barney is playing.

-More Dumped Fortunate Kittens Found By Freddy
+More Dumped Kittens Found

 It seems like every week another group of kittens are being found.
 Recently a woman found some kittens tied in a yellow bin bag and which had been thrown in the rubbish.
 Those poor little kittens were rescued and so were many others that had been thrown out to die a cruel death.